yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web-based application focused on providing several interactive tools to a user, including a timer/alarm functionality and potentially content summarization.
-It features a frontend built with standard web technologies (HTML, CSS, JavaScript) that interacts with a backend server developed in Node.js, providing functionalities such as user login and basic API responses.
-The presence of `gemini.js` suggests an integration with the Google Gemini AI service, likely for enhanced features like text processing or summarization, as indicated by `summarize.html`.
-User authentication is a core component, managed through a dedicated login page and a backend API endpoint.
+This project is a web-based application designed to enhance productivity, offering features such as a timer/alarm system and text summarization capabilities.
+It includes a user authentication mechanism, likely managed by a backend server (`index.js`), and integrates with a Gemini-based AI (`gemini.js`) for its intelligent text processing functionalities.
+The frontend, composed of various HTML pages (`index.html`, `login.html`, `timer.html`, `summarize.html`), JavaScript (`script.js`), and CSS (`style.css`), provides a comprehensive user interface for login, core application features, timer management, and text summarization.

 ---